- How to File Self-Employment Taxes

 - How Much Tax Do You Have to Pay on Mutual Funds?

-As with all investment types, you’ll have to pay taxes on your mutual fund returns.
-Depending on when you bought or sold the mutual fund, you will have to pay capital gains taxes or ordinary income taxes.
-If you didn’t sell the fund, you’ll still need to pay taxes on any dividends paid out to you.… read more…
+As with any type of investment, you’ll have to pay taxes on your mutual fund returns.
+If you sold the fund, you’ll have to pay capital gains taxes or ordinary income taxes depending on when the sale occurred.
+If you didn’t sell the fund but received dividend payouts, you’ll still need to pay taxes on… read more…

 - Are Home Equity Loans Tax Deductible?